harshitha-0809/Well-mind-ai/README.md

 - Model serialization using Pickle

 ## Tech Stack
-Python, Pandas, NumPy, scikit-learn, Random Forest, XGBoost, Matplotlib, Seaborn
+Python, Pandas, NumPy, scikit-learn, Random Forest, XGBoost, Matplotlib, Seaborn , Streamlit

 ## Notes
 - Model training and evaluation were performed using Google Colab.
 - The complete ML pipeline is implemented in a single notebook.

+#Images
+ A machine learning–based Sleep Quality Predictor with end-to-end data preprocessing, model training, evaluation, and deployment-ready pipeline.